dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-04-02-nostr-swarm-highlights.md

 The ingenious thing about boostagrams and zaps is that they are direct and visible, which is to say, public and interactive.
-They are neither regular transactions nor simple donations\-\--they are something else entirely.
+They are neither regular transactions nor simple donations---they are something else entirely.
 A value signal, a special form of gratitude and appreciation.

 Contrast that with a link to Paypal or Patreon: impersonal, slow,